1958 in the Vietnam War: January

-U.S. Ambassador Elbridge Durbrow and the heads of other U.S. government agencies in South Vietnam gave a negative assessment of the Diem government to Washington.
-They stated that discontent with the Diem government in rural areas was growing and a growing problem with internal security was anticipated.
-In the cities, Diem's secretive Cần Lao Party had succeeded in infiltrating many organizations and was feared.
+U.S. Ambassador Elbridge Durbrow and the heads of other U.S. government agencies in South Vietnam gave a negative assessment of the Diệm government to Washington.
+They stated that discontent with the Diệm government in rural areas was growing and a growing problem with internal security was anticipated.
+In the cities, Diệm's secretive Cần Lao Party had succeeded in infiltrating many organizations and was feared.
 General Samuel Tankersley Williams, head of the Military Assistance Advisory Group (MAAG) for Vietnam, refused to concur with the report stating that he did not have "concern regarding internal security, the economic situation, or the executive ability of the government of [South] Vietnam."